 Robert Ghrist’s research interests include applied topology, robotics, and topographical hydrodynamics.
 He is currently working on projects in topological data analysis, topological target tracking, and topological signal processing.

-Assistant Professor at the Annenberg School for Communication
+Associate Professor at the Annenberg School for Communication

 Sandra González-Bailón’s research lies at the intersection of network science, data mining, and computational tools, with a special interest in dynamics of political communication and social change.
 Her forthcoming book Decoding the Social World (MIT Press, fall 2017) discusses how data science and the analysis of networks help us solve the puzzle of unintended consequences – or why our intentional actions often trigger outcomes that we did not intend or even envision.